hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Or by what means such friendship he deserved.
 >
-> He yet conceives, tho' he don't recollect,
+> He yet conceives, though he don't recollect,
 >
-> It must be sent thro' knowledge and respect;
+> It must be sent through knowledge and respect;
 >
 > He goes determined, if he dance or not,
 >
-> To see some old acquaintance he'd forgot:
+> To see some old acquaintance heed forgot:
 >
 > Expects professor will some notice take,
 >